 The hypnosis session format is the same whether it’s online or in my Cork clinic.
 The first session involves a lot of discussion.
 This helps us develop a shared understanding of the problem.
 We will then establish a clear goal to work towards.
 The last 30-40 minutes of the session is in hypnosis.

 We won’t always use hypnosis in subsequent sessions.
 It will depend on what we need to work on that day.
 We will always use the most appropriate technique and sometimes that might not involve hypnosis.
 However, most sessions usually involve some hypnosis.

-Habit reversal (nail biting etc.) and smoking cessation involve two sessions.
-Weight loss hypnotherapy is usually 2-3 sessions.
-For anxiety, between 3-5 sessions is common.
+Habit reversal (nail biting etc.) and smoking cessation involve just one 2 hour session.
+For most other issues, between 3-6 sessions is common.
 However, for more complex issues then more sessions may be required.

 Online and Cork hypnosis sessions are equally effective.
 Book a free consultation to discuss how many sessions you may require.

 It’s not like what you see on TV

 Hypnotherapy is the use of hypnosis as a therapeutic technique.
 People often have misconceptions about hypnosis, based on what they have seen on TV.
 Firstly, you will not be asleep or unconscious.
 You will be fully aware of everything.
 However, people experience hypnosis differently.
 Some people feel absorbed in their imagination, whereas others feel more relaxed or sleepy.

 Ultimately, hypnosis is a state of mind where we are more responsive to positive suggestions.
 This makes therapeutic change quicker and more powerful.
 You will know you are in hypnosis if you accept suggestions more easily and deeply than normal.
 It’s important to note that people get better at hypnosis each time they do it.